 The Foundation has a library in central London open by appointment only for scholars.
 There is no fulltime librarian.

-The main activities of the Foundation are concerned with making written and illustrative material available for free viewing and download on its main website, which is being expanded on a continuous basis.
-Scholars requiring extremely high resolution scans for special study or publication may apply to the Foundation and receive them on discs.
-Images are made available on the website in medium resolution.
+The main activities of the Foundation are concerned with making written and illustrative material available for free viewing and download on its main website.

 Special projects include Chinese astronomy, Chinese mathematics, Han Dynasty iconography, traditional embroidery, and the history of cartography.